jowharshamshiri/refac/docs/index.md

 ---
 layout: default
-title: Refac Tools - Command-Line Tool Suite
+title: Nomion - Command-Line Tool Suite
 toc: false
 ---

-# Refac Tools
+# Nomion

 A suite of robust, cross-platform command-line tools for developers and system administrators.
-The suite includes **refac** for string replacement, **scrap** for smart file management, **unscrap** for file restoration, and **verbump** for automatic version management.
+The suite includes **refac** for string replacement, **scrap** for local trash functionality, **unscrap** for file restoration, and **verbump** for automatic version management.
 Designed for safety, reliability, and performance, making them suitable for mission-critical operations and daily development workflows.

 ## Tools Overview